MartinanderssonDotcom/concurrent-hashmap-size-cost/README.md

-HashMap: cost of query the size
+ConcurrentHashMap: cost of querying the size
 ===============================

 Measures cost of time querying the size of a HashMap and ConcurrentHashMap in Java.
 Is answer to: